 When you fill out a product description, be sure to be as thorough as possible with details.
 Size, compatibility, what’s included and a few paragraphs of description for how the files can be used should be included.
 Be as specific as possible.

 I recommend doing some research by studying really popular products and replicating their basic description formula.
 Never copy the text from another product word for word!
 This will get you in trouble as copyright is taken very seriously.
-Just use the information as reference.
+Just use the information as a reference.

 Add as many relevant tags as you possibly can.
 They are generous with the number of tags allowed so use them to your advantage.
 You want to show up in the results for as many searches as possible and tags, plus the text in the title and description, help get eyes on your products.
 It’s a crowded and competitive marketplace, so you’ll have to go the extra mile to be seen.